Start your care

 How NDIS SIL Rent and Board Contributions Usually Work

-Supported Independent Living (SIL) funding only covers the support workers who assist you in the home.
+Supported Independent Living (SIL) funding covers only the support workers who assist you in your home.
 It does not cover any everyday living expenses.

-This means that costs such as rent, food, utilities, and personal items still need to be paid from your own income, which may come from the Disability Support Pension, Youth Allowance, wages, or other financial supports.
+This means that costs such as rent, food, utilities, and personal items must still be paid from your own income, which may come from the Disability Support Pension, Youth Allowance, wages, or other financial supports.

 Because SIL homes operate like any shared or private household, participants usually contribute to the ongoing costs of living in the home.